-We provide a reference and an optimized implementation of the KECCAK candidates in ANSI C. The file KeccakSponge.c is common to both flavors and implements the NIST API, including the functions Init, Update, Final and Hash, plus the additional function Squeeze (see [7, Section 5.2]).
+We provide a reference and two optimized implementations of the KECCAK candidates in ANSI C. The file KeccakSponge.c is common to the three flavors and implements the NIST API, including the functions Init, Update, Final and Hash, plus the additional function Squeeze (see [8, Section 5.2]).